 Transitions are well known as the weak link in most care planning processes.
-Specialist family-focused consultants within your service can provide additional information, linkage and interim support that may prevent things falling through the 'transition gap'.
+Inpatient social workers and specialist family-focused consultants (e.g.COPMI or FaPMI coordinators) within your service can provide additional information, linkage and interim support that may prevent things falling through the 'transition gap'.
+They can also identify resources addressing Young Carer needs that might exist in the family.

-- Preparing to leave may involve: - reaching an agreed level of wellness, successfully participating in the full program (course completion) or simply passing a time limitation (max 30 day stay) - a graduated process of spending short periods at home (trialling structured leave, part of personal goals), including gradual resumption of parenting tasks such as assisting at reading time. - Address and validate any concerns the parent may have about their parenting role as they prepare to leave the program, particularly if there have been any significant changes to their child's care, custody or living arrangements. - Clarify again that there is no current child protection involvement or other court orders in place that may restrict contact with the child.
-It may be necessary to consult with child protection or family violence workers prior to the parent returning home, regardless of whether they live with the child. - Take a future and prevention planning focus by: - arranging regular family meetings with the child, partner or temporary caregiver and other support people, or with child protection and other family support agencies early in the parent's stay to ensure wrap-around support for the family - supporting the parent to create a family care plan in collaboration with their children's caregiver, children and any other relevant supports and community follow-up services.
-The plan should outline their preferred parenting and recovery strategies, children's wishes, and the role of informal and formal supports, and how concerns can be raised if required - discussing details and program expectations of any trial leave with the parent and the child's caregiver.
-Consider how to incorporate usual parental tasks as part of the transition (e.g. kindy pick up, school reading attendance) - explore with the parent what they have told their child about their stay and improvement.
+- Preparing to leave may involve: - reaching an agreed level of wellness that no longer requires support in an inpatient setting and indicates the ability to resume at least low key parenting responsibilities with support - a graduated process of spending short periods at home (authorised, structured leave) including gradual resumption of parenting tasks before the day of discharge. - Address and validate any concerns the parent may have about leaving the unit or returning to their daily parental responsibilities. - Any concerns (including past or potential risk issues) expressed by the child's caregiver and child themselves should also be addressed to support a safe and smooth transition plan.
+Social workers and specialist family-focused consultants may be of particular assistance here. - Clarify again that there is no current child protection involvement or other court orders in place that may restrict contact with the child.
+It may be necessary to consult with child protection or family violence workers prior to the parent returning home, regardless of whether they live with the child. - Take a future and prevention planning focus by: - arranging family meetings early in the parent's stay and then again prior to their return home - supporting the parent to create a family care plan in collaboration with their partner, family, and children.
+This plan outlines their preferred parenting and recovery strategies, children's wishes, the role of informal and formal supports, and how concerns can be raised if required - proactively exploring with the mother what returning home involves when specific demands of infants (e.g. breastfeeding, night waking) are in play.
+In the early stages postdischarge, the demands of managing an infant as well as their own recovery must be balanced, and support for the family is often required - discussing details and expectations of any 'trial leave' with the parent and the child's caregiver.
+Consider how to incorporate usual parental tasks as part of the transition (e.g. kindy pick up, reading after school, signing excursion forms) - explore with the parent what they have told their child about their stay and improvement.
 Refer to the Let's start talking section of this guide for ways parents can reassure their children about transitional arrangements and the return home, and how their children can be supported, including being connected to relevant organisations.

-- On the day of leave/departure: - Confirm leave arrangements with the parent and family/child's caregiver. - Support the parent to implement their family care plan. - On return from leave/after departure: - Offer support/debriefing opportunities to the parent, family/caregiver and child.
+- · On the day of leave and the day of departure: - Confirm arrangements with the parent and family/child's caregiver. - Support the parent to implement their family care plan. - On return from leave and after departure: - Offer support/debriefing opportunities to the parent, family/caregiver and child.
 Encourage reflections about what was learnt and what could be valuable to call on later. - Include any plans/updates in verbal handovers with staff and document the details of current and future plans in the parent's file.
 Ensure the parent's experience of parenting during the stay is included in the outcome summaries provided to the parent and professionals providing followup care.